-——Defines an enhanced mechanism to enable IEEE 802.11 stations to transmit and receive broadcast data
+——Defines a (#1244) mechanism to enable IEEE 802.11 stations to transmit and receive broadcast data,

-both in an infrastructure BSS where there is an association between the transmitter and the receiver(s) and

-in cases where there is no association between transmitter(s) and receiver(s).
+where there is an association between the transmitter and the receiver(s) in an infrastructure BSS and where there is no association between transmitter(s) and receiver(s) (#1242, #1243, #1537).

 2. Normative references